scalatutorials/eranation.github.io/tour/02_tour_of_scala_operators_are_methods.md

 `1 + 2` is actually: `(1).+(2)`

-Scala has precedence for operator-like methods (that will be discuessed later) to support correct arithmetic operations.
+Scala has precedence for operator-like methods (that will be discussed later) to support correct arithmetic operations.

 This notation is called "operator notation" or "infix notation" is not limited just to arithmetic operations, but this will be explained later.